Vyst-LTDA/.github/profile/README.md

-# 👋 Welcome to vyst-inc
+# 👋 Welcome to Vyst, inc

-**vyst-inc** is a Brazilian technology company building production-grade software, enterprise platforms, and applied AI systems.
+**Vyst, inc** is a Brazilian technology company building production-grade software, enterprise platforms, and applied AI systems.
 We deliver modular, scalable, and secure solutions that help businesses evolve through automation, intelligence, and strong engineering.

 ---